theodo/ticket-dependency-graph/README.md

 ##Usage
 * Authorize the application to bind with your Trello account
-* Drag and drop a card on another to mark a dependancy (or use form below the graph)
+* Drag and drop a card on another to mark a dependency (or use form below the graph)
-* To delete a dependancy, simply click on a link and press delete
+* To delete a dependency, simply click on a link and press delete
 * You can Undo/Redo your modifications using your OS shortcuts (`Ctrl+Z`/`Ctrl+Y`)